NuttyLogic/NuttyLogic.github.io/cv.md

 - Designed an integrated measure of type two diabetes and fit a DNA methylation based predictive model to this measure
 - Built a high performance bisulfite sequencing processing platform written in C, C++, and Python
-- Developed a novel statistical model of epigenetic aging to model non-linear epigenetic aging and open sourced the model as a python package
+- Developed a novel statistical model of epigenetic aging to model non-linear epigenetic aging and open sourced the model as a Python package
-- Built analysis pipeline to assess inactivation of CAR T-cell therapy vectors following product infusion using accumulation of DNA methylation levels and vector integration location
+- Built an analysis pipeline to assess inactivation of CAR T-cell therapy vectors following product infusion using DNA methylation and vector integration location
-- Designed targeted bisulfite sequencing capture library and implemented optimized analysis pipeline
+- Designed a targeted bisulfite sequencing method and implemented an optimized analysis pipeline
-- Actively worked with researchers, clinicians, and support staff to implement research projects and meet project goals
+- Collaborated with researches, clinicians, and support staff to implement research projects and meet project goals
 - Managed several parallel research projects, completing simultaneous tasks and delegating appropriate tasks to subordinates
-- Implemented analysis pipelines for use on high performance computing clusters
+- Carried out large scale data processing on high performance computing clusters and AWS
 - Instituted lab wide version control best practice to ease collaboration and foster reproducibility

 **University of Utah School of Medicine**